 If Handoff isn’t working, make sure you have it turned on in the first place.
 A lot of times, the feature will be turned off by users who are wanting to preserve battery life, or users will turn on Low Power Mode, which disabled Handoff automatically to save power.

-To check, go to Settings > General > Handoff & Suggested Apps and make sure the Handoff switch is turned on.
+To check, go to Settings > General > AirPlay & Handoff, and make sure the Handoff switch is turned on.

 If after all these troubleshooting steps everything looks good, and Continuity still isn’t working right, then the problem might be on your Mac’s side.
 Below, we’ll go over Continuity troubleshooting steps for your Mac.